 Although TPHS strives to ensure that any Internet access avoids any inappropriate material, students and their families should be aware that some material accessible on the Internet may contain information that is inaccurate, profane, sexually oriented, defamatory and potentially offensive to some.
 TPHS does not condone any student accessing, or attempting to access, such material, and it remains deeply committed to safe Internet use.
-TPHS takes steps to minimize students' opportunities to do so, including the implementation of extensive content-filtering software.
+TPHS takes steps to minimize students' opportunities to access such content, including the implementation of technology prevention measures, such as extensive content-filtering software, to restrict access to inappropriate content such as those that are illegal, obscene, or harmful to minors.
+Each TPHS device with Internet access shall have a filtering device or software that blocks access to visual depictions that are obscene, pornographic, inappropriate for students, or harmful to minors, as defined by the federal Children's Internet Protection Act ("CIPA") and/or as determined by the school administration.
 This software is not fail-safe, however, and while at school, TPHS strives to ensure that students' Internet use is supervised, it is possible that the software may miss some content, or students may find a way around the software to access inappropriate material.
 For this reason, this Policy is strictly enforced, and students who misuse any TPHS technology outside its intended purpose, including the use of school-recommended websites for purposes outside the educational intent, will be in violation of this Policy, which may lead to disciplinary consequences for the student.